 Their encryption is solid, their app is easy to use, and they are based within a country that will not disclose information if requested.
 However, the IP logging is a huge red flag and they also don’t offer Netflix streaming options.

-While they are nothing overly special, there’s very little to say in terms of negatives, too.
+While they are nothing overly special, there’s very little to say in terms of negatives, either.